diogovalentte/mantium/integrations.md

+# Ntfy
+Mantium can send a notification to a Ntfy topic when a new chapter from a manga with the status "reading" or "completed" is released.
+To activate the Ntfy integration, use the environment variables in the [docker-compose.yml](https://github.com/diogovalentte/mantium/blob/main/docker-compose.yml) file or in the [.env.examples](https://github.com/diogovalentte/mantium/blob/main/.env.example) file.

+# Tranga
+Using environment variables, you can enable the [Tranga](https://github.com/c9glax/tranga) integration.
+The integration will:

+- Try to add the manga to Tranga when you add it to the dashboard.
+  - Only the original manga of a multimanga will be added to Tranga.
+Mangas added to a multimanga are not automatically added to the Tranga.
+But when Mantium detects a new chapter of one of the multimanga's mangas, it still triggers Tranga to check and download new chapters.
+- If the background job to update the mangas metadata detects newly released chapters, it will trigger Tranga to check and download new chapters of the mangas that have new chapters.
+- If there are already mangas on your dashboard, the API has a route to add the mangas on your dashboard to Tranga.
+To know more, check the [API docs](https://github.com/diogovalentte/mantium?tab=readme-ov-file#api).

+## Limitations
+Tranga can download chapters from mangas from many sources (called connectors in Tranga).
+They are like Mantium source sites, like MangaDex and ComicK.
+Currently, the only connector/source site that Mantium and Tranga both share is MangaDex.
+This means that only mangas from MangaDex will work with this integration.

 # Kaizoku
 Using environment variables, you can enable the [Kaizoku](https://github.com/oae/kaizoku) integration.
 The integration will:

 - Try to add the manga to Kaizoku when you add it to the dashboard.
+  - Only the original manga of a multimanga will be added to Kaizoku.
+Mangas added to a multimanga are not automatically added to the Kaizoku.
+But when Mantium detects a new chapter of one of the multimanga's mangas, it still triggers Kaizoku to check and download new chapters.
 - If the background job to update the mangas metadata detects newly released chapters, it will trigger Kaizoku to check and download new chapters.
 - If there are already mangas on your dashboard, the API has a route to add the mangas on your dashboard to Kaizoku.
 To know more, check the [API docs](https://github.com/diogovalentte/mantium?tab=readme-ov-file#api).